Advancing Academic Advising Project

 • Technology integration

-The Facilities Working Group will be responsible to reviewing and making recommendations related to the locations and spaces in which academic advising occurs .
+The Space and Environment Working Group is responsible for reviewing and making recommendations related to the locations and spaces in which academic advising occurs .
 Examples of topics the group will be considering include:

 • Accessibility